Erinator-Lab/elemfix/README.md

 ---
 ## While there is
 * Download music
-* Fix photos on the mobile version
+* Fix a photo on the mobile version (as well as moving and zooming in/out the image)
 * Inserting screenshots into a post using CTRL+V